Ergus/gtags-mode/Readme.md

-user can set them. **gtags-mode-global-executable** **gtags-mode-gtags-executable** are buffer local configuration options to set the path or names in case the user needs it or the user setup is do special that the command *executable-find* fails searching.
+user can set them. **gtags-mode-global-executable** **gtags-mode-gtags-executable** are buffer local configuration options to set the path or names in case the user needs it or the user setup is do special that the command `executable-find` fails searching.

 TRAMP users can use *connection-local-variables* to set these values per individual hosts or users if needed.

+**gtags-mode-features** is the list of enabled features in gtags-mode.
+By default all the features: `(project xref completion imenu hooks)` are enabled.
+The user only needs to remove one of these entries and restart `gtags-mode` to disable it.
+TODO: Improve the custom type for this variable in order to restrict possible values.

 The custom variable **gtags-mode-lighter** can be used to change the default mode-line message to use when the mode is enabled.